Program Competencies and Performance Measures

 Benchmarks

-- Maintain an annual attrition rate of <10% of diverse and underrepresented students
+- Maintain an annual attrition rate of < 10% for underrepresented students.

 Data Sources